chaos-mesh/rfcs/text/2021-11-23-build-script.md

 2. Build final and middle targets, like an image, a binary or generating files.
 3. Manage the build cache.
 Every building should leave some cache to accelerate the next building.
-4. **Define and check the depencency relationship**.
-It has to be done by the build script, because all artifacts of `Makefile` are files, which means it knows nothing about the docker image.
-However, it's quite common to depend on and image.
+4. **Define and check some of the depencency relationship**.
+The `Makefile` can only handle the file dependency, but we also need to handle the docker image.

-   The Chaos Mesh uses `.dockerbuilt` file to represent the image has been built.
-However, it doesn't work well when the user switch the target IMAGE_TAG, REGISTRY ...
 5. **Manage different kinds of building**.
 Some dependencies needs to be built directly, some need to be downloaded, while some others need `docker pull`.
 6. Some helper script to upload images to specific registry.